 Each DoD contract will specify the CMMC maturity level that each contractor must meet, so contractors on the same contract may have different CMMC requirements.

 For example, some parts of a contract may require the prime contractor for that section to meet CMMC Level 3, while only requiring its subcontractors to meet Level 1.

-The CMMC Accreditation Body (known as the "Cyber AB") is currently working with the DoD to ensure that independent, third-party assessors are available for contractors at each of the CMMC levels.
+The CMMC Accreditation Body (CMMC-AB) is working with the DoD to ensure that independent, third-party assessors are available for contractors at each CMMC level.

 The passage of the DFARS general rule in December 2020 allowed the DOD to introduce CMMC and solidify its importance in DOD contracts.

-CMMC level 3 is based mostly on NIST 800-171, which specified the cyber security standards for DIB contractors handling CUI prior to the deployment of CMMC.
+CMMC level 2 is based mostly on NIST 800-171, which specified the cyber security standards for DIB contractors handling CUI before the deployment of CMMC.
 Contractors can still refer to DFARS clause 252.204-7012 for guidance on self-assessing their cyber security capabilities until CMMC is more widely enforced.

-With the addition of DFARS 252.204-7019, which requires contractors to upload a self-assessment score, at a basic level, to the Supplier Performance Risk System (SPRS), accountability and accuracy by the contractor is far more important than in the past.
+With the addition of DFARS 252.204-7019, which requires contractors to upload a self-assessment score, at a basic level, to the Supplier Performance Risk System (SPRS), accountability and accuracy by the contractor are far more important than in the past.

-A POAM describes the specific measures that a DIB contractor will take to correct the deficiencies discovered during a security control assessment.
+A POAM describes the measures a DIB contractor will take to correct the deficiencies discovered during a security control assessment.
 This plan should identify the tasks the contractor needs to perform in addition to the resources those tasks will require.

 The shift from self-assessments to independent assessments for cyber security compliance is one of the most significant differences between NIST 800-171 and CMMC.

 Under NIST 800-171, noncompliance was acceptable, provided the contractor prepared a POAM and made progress in closing their remaining gaps.